 Is there research proving alkaline water works?

-How good is this research evidence?
+How good is this research evidence supporting these claims?

 This review found only one paper assessing the impact diet and alkaline water on bladder cancer, with no effect.